-Whilst there really is no one size fits all, I’ve popped below the key ways I approach the process, how I come up with an idea under pressure because of agency life and that, and finally what my biggest pieces of advice are for those new to the industry.
+Since then, I’ve learned a LOT about what makes not only a good idea but an idea that gets coverage.
+And whilst there is no one size fits all, I’ve popped below my key secrets to approaching the process, showing how I come up with an idea under pressure and what my biggest pieces of advice are.

 Tip 1: Do your research.
 The client, their competitors and the media landscape are all equally important to get information from